golemfactory/golemrpc/README.md

 pip3 install golemrpc
 ```

 Take one of our examples: `dummy_task_on_aws.py` or `raspa_task_on_aws.py`.
-Copy the example script, .pem file and .tck file to a working directory.
+Copy the example script, `.pem` file and `.tck` file to a working directory.
-If you want to use RASPA, you need to copy `raspa_data` directory to the working directory also.
+If you want to use raspa, you need to copy `raspa_data` directory to the working directory also.
 If you want to use dummy task, you need to create `my_input.txt` file in the working directory and write some human readable text as test data.
 Now edit the script and update connection data:

 ```python